jkannan/gitbasics/README.md

 # gitbasics
-Repository to work on course examples
+Repository to work on course examples.
+Adding details in Github website.